Best Yoga for Beginners

 I would suggest finding a teacher that can help you modify poses in the Ashtanga sequence.
 It is demanding on hip structure, something that we don’t typically have in the west due to our insistence to sit on chairs.
 Here is an example of how you could modify Suyra Namaskara A and B, two important sequences in Ashtanga.
 Maybe you will find that Ashtanga with me is the best yoga for beginners.

 Iyengar Yoga is a style of Hatha yoga created by BKS Iyengar from India.
 It is know for his attention to alignment, great for Perfectionists!
-Iyengar made his style adaptable for all bodies through holding poses and using props.
+Iyengar made his style adaptable for all bodies through holding poses and using props(paid link).

 Yin Yoga targets the fascia, ligaments, joints, and bones.
 It is slower and meditative so that you can tune into your mind and the physical sensations in the body.
 When we stretch and hold poses, we open up blockage so that energy flows freely.
 Yin Yoga will lengthen the connective tissues, increase flexibility, boost circulation, and reduce stress.